 - In 2012, the legislature removed one factor from the best interest factors of A.R.S. §25-403.
 The fact that Wife provided primary care for the children was no longer one of the factors in 2018.

 - It isn’t logical to limit a military parent’s time with his children because he may be deployed in the future.

-- “Both parents’ jobs will require extended periods of child care,” so it was acceptable for Husband and Wife to rely on child care providers during their parenting time.
-Husband’s extended periods of unavailability were no basis to deny him time when Wife had similar unavailability and Husband’s parents were willing to give the kids their time and care.
+- “Both parents’ jobs will require extended periods of child care,” Both Husband and Wife using childcare is acceptable.
+Husband’s occasional unavailability isn’t a valid reason to deny him time, especially when Wife faces similar challenges, and Husband’s parents are available to care for the kids.